 Mediterranean Sheet Pan Salmon with Zucchini Noodles

-In a medium bowl toss together zucchini noodles, 3 heads of crushed garlic, tomato, olives, onion, black pepper, and olive oil.
+- In a medium bowl toss together zucchini noodles, 3 cloves of crushed garlic, tomato, olives, onion, black pepper, and olive oil.
 Pour onto the baking sheet and arrange in a single layer around the salmon.

 - 10 minutes for medium salmon